coriouslien/cuda-gemm-kernels/environment/setup.md

 ______________________________________________________________________________________________________________________
 Set Ubuntu as default boot (GRUB setup)
 When you reboot, you'll see the GRUB menu with Ubuntu and Windows options.
 To make Ubuntu the default:
-Open Terminal in Ubuntu and run: bash
+Open Terminal in Ubuntu and run:
+Enter the command into the terminal:
 `sudo nano /etc/default/grub`

 Find this line:
 GRUB_DEFAULT=0